frgardin/learn-notes/README.md

- # Operating Systems Learn
+# Learn Notes

 ## Objective

- This repository is dedicated to learning and exploring concepts related to operating systems.
-The main goal is to provide a space for studying, experimenting, and understanding how operating systems work.
+This repository is a general space for learning and documenting a variety of topics.
+Use it to collect notes, code samples, exercises, and resources from any subject you are studying or exploring.

- Feel free to add notes, code samples, exercises, and resources that help deepen your knowledge of operating systems.
+Feel free to organize content by topic, add new folders, and contribute materials that help deepen your understanding across different areas.